sivagms/acrdocs/container-registry-authentication.md

 >[AZURE.TIP] If you want, you can regenerate the password of the service principal by running the **az ad sp reset-credentials** command.

 ## Use an admin account
-To support creation from the Azure Portal an admin account will be created.
-The admin account is intended as a stop gap, allowing Azure Portal users a quick way to login to their newly created registry.
+To support registry creation from the Azure portal, an admin account is automatically created.
+(The admin account is also automatically created and enabled when you use Azure CLI commands to create a registry.)
+The admin account is intended as a stopgap, allowing Azure portal users a quick way to login to their newly created registry.
+This feature will be removed in later versions of Container Registry that support Azure Active Directory identities.

-**This feature will be removed once AAD is integrated into the new Azure Portal and/or integration with individual AAD Identity is completed.
-It is NOT recommended to use the admin account for access as individual as all users will use the same identity.
-Disabling the account or resetting the password will disable all users that have used the admin username/password.**
+>[AZURE.IMPORTANT]It is not recommended to share the admin account with other users.
+All users will appear as a single user, and changing or disabling this account will disable all users that use the admin name and password.

-See Service Principals for adding individual users.

 ### Obtain admin user credentials

+You can obtain admin user credentials from the Azure portal

 ```
 az acr credential show -n myRegistry